vijaykaruturi/git-cli-practice/README.md

 git diff README.md
 4. Assuming that you are currently within a Git repository, write the command (or commands) that will display the changes from the commit with the ID of abc123. git show abc123
+5. Assuming that you are currently within a Git repository, write the command (or commands) that will display the ID and commit message for the 3 most recent commits. git log -n 3